amaralc/career-and-team-roles/README.md

 - [ ] (Measurable) Created and successfully merged at least XX pull requests without major corrections.
 - [ ] (Measurable) Developed automated tests for at least YY% of code written.

-**Senior Software Engineer (L3 - IC3):** With an established professional track (5-8 years of experience), leads projects, solves complex and ambiguous problems independently.
+### Senior Software Engineer (L3 - IC3)
+With an established professional track (5-8 years of experience), leads projects, solves complex and ambiguous problems independently.
 Communicates with team, stakeholders, and executives.
 Proficient in designing, testing, and deploying complex systems.
 This is an individual contributor role.

 - [ ] (Collaboration) Collaborated effectively with cross-functional teams.
 - [ ] (Communication) Communicated effectively with the team, stakeholders, and executives.